-- Harmony Day message by the Hon Alan Tudge, Minister for Citizenship and Multicultural Affairs
+- Harmony Day message by the Hon David Coleman MP, Minster for Immigration, Citizenship and Multicultural Affairs

 Frequently Asked Questions

-- Harmony Day is celebrated throughout Australia on 21 March.
-Since first held in 1999, Harmony Day has grown to become a significant annual day for Australians to come together and celebrate our nation’s cultural diversity.
+- Harmony Week is celebrated throughout Australia in a week-long celebration of cultural diversity.
+In 2019 it will be celebrated from 17-23 March.
+Since first held in 1999, Harmony Week has grown to become a significant time for Australians to come together and celebrate our nation’s cultural diversity.

-- Harmony Day is a community celebration.
-Since 1999, more than 70 000 Harmony Day events have been staged in childcare centres, schools, community groups, churches, businesses and federal, state and local government agencies across Australia.
+- Harmony Week is a community celebration.
+Since 1999, more than 77 000 Harmony Week events have been held in childcare centres, schools, community groups, churches, businesses and federal, state and local government agencies across Australia.

 - Multiculturalism is in Australia’s national interest.
 It is about inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background, united by a set of core Australian values.

-- Australia is the most successful multicultural country on earth and we should celebrate this and work to maintain it.
+- Australia is one of the most successful multicultural countries in the world and we should celebrate this and work to maintain it.